Can you consume 3000 calories while on Intermittent Fasting?

 Intermittent Fasting 3000 Calories Diet

-In contrast to other dieting strategies intermittent fasting, emphasizes how you eat rather than what you eat.
-It is a dietary procedure in which you restrict calories in a given period, such as daily or weekly.
+In contrast to other dieting strategies, intermittent fasting emphasizes how you eat rather than what you eat.
+It is a dietary procedure in which you restrict calories over a given period, such as daily or weekly.

 The dietary practice is also more popular for those who want to lose weight, which begs the question: Can one eat 3000 calories on IF and still lose weight?

-The answer is yes, you can because IF is not about depriving oneself of food.
+You can answer yes because IF is not about depriving oneself of food.
 As opposed to this, it curtails your food intake to a specific period each day.

 The said eating period ensures that you continue to receive the necessary daily nutrients for your body’s successful functionality during the days or hours you are fasting.
 The body can then use those nutrients to recharge, rejuvenate, and achieve better health.

-If you are an extremely active person and still work out during your fasting days, you need to make up for the lost nutrients after breaking the fast.
+If you are highly active and continue to work out while fasting, you must compensate for the lost nutrients after breaking the fast.
 That is where the 3000 calories diet comes into play.

-For the 3000 calories diet to be effective, it must provide nutrients in carbohydrates, proteins, and fat.
+For the 3000 calories diet to be effective, it must provide carbohydrates, proteins, and fat nutrients.
 Carbohydrates should account for approximately 60% of your total calorie intake.

 The fat portion should account for 30% of the total, and the protein portion should account for 10%.
-You should also be aware of the number of calories contained in each gram of each of these macronutrients.
+You should also know the calories in each gram of these macronutrients.

-The calories in one 1 g of carbohydrates and proteins are four, while the calories in 1 g of fat are nine.
-In light of this, you can efficiently compute how many grams of each macronutrient you should consume during your intermittent fasting.
+The calories in 1 g of carbohydrates and proteins are four, while those in 1 g of fat are nine.
+In light of this, you can efficiently compute how many grams of each macronutrient you should consume during intermittent fasting.

 How to Split a 3000-Calories Meal during Intermittent Fasting